smatechnologies/usage-data/README.md

 ## Release Notes

+### Version 1.3.0
+#### New Features
+- The task collection job is set to 'Do Not Schedule' when setup is complete.
+This allows users to configure it as needed before setting it to build in a released status.

+#### Fixes
+- Fixed an issue in the cloud application where customers that are east of UTC sometimes saw their task counts counted twice for a given day making the reporting on their daily tasks incorrect.
+NOTE: This fix was published as part of this release 1.3.0, but it will work even for previous versions of the application as the actual fix is in the cloud function.

+- Fixed an issue where task collection application would fail for some European and other customers due to the date format used when collecting tasks.

 ### Version 1.2.0
 #### Fixes
 - Fixed an issue where task collection would skip a day every alternate day of collection.